wadelau/wadelau.github.io/gmis/what-is-gmis.md

 gMIS is a new and generally-targeted kind of MIS.
 It is a GWA2-based web application and has following characteristics:

+

+List item

-	For general purpose, no user data involved in codes.
+	For general purpose, no user data involved in codes.

 	XML configurations.